cccontro/contro/docs/background.md

 </div>

 ### Dung's abstract argumentation
 In 1995, Phan Minh Dung introduced an abstract formalism for argumentation that separated the acceptability of arguments from both their internal structure and the specific nature of their conflicts.
 In his model, arguments are nodes in a directed graph connected by binary attack relations.
-A *calculus of opposition* is then applied to determine sets of acceptable arguments, called **extensions**, that represent rational stances if they are internally coherent (conflict-free) and externally defended.
+A *calculus of opposition* is then applied to determine sets of acceptable arguments, called **extensions**, that represent rational stances if they are *internally coherent* (conflict-free) and *externally defended*.
 These extensions depend solely on attack and defense: a defense occurs when an argument in the set attacks an attacker of another member.
 The arguments of such an admissible extension are labelled as accepted, those attacked by an argument of the extension are defeated, and the others are undefined.

 This set-theoretic approach decoupled abstract from structured argumentation, revolutionizing the field and enabling further mathematical development.
 Dung’s semantics now underpin most formal models of argumentation.
 It also helped clarify the distinction between *attack*—a non-evaluative conflict relation—and *defeat*, which is assigned after computing the extensions.